doublerobotics/d3-sdk/docs/Communication.md

 ## Special Connection from JavaScript

 When running a custom standby screen or opening an accessory web view in "trusted" mode, a global object is injected by the Electron container called `DRDoubleSDK`.
 This is a simple object that passes commands and events through to the socket.
 See the [standby-basic example](../examples/standby-basic/) for how to use this.

+## Basic Command Line Test

+You can connect to the socket with netcat:

+    nc -U /tmp/doubleapi

+Then type a command and press enter:

+    {"c":"base.pole.stand"}